 5. Substance Abuse Disorder Not Diagnosed.
-In cases where no current substance abuse disorder diagnosis is made, a lesser period of monitoring and biological fluid - 5.
-Substance Abuse Disorder Not Diagnosed.
 In cases where no current substance abuse disorder diagnosis is made, a lesser period of monitoring and biological fluid testing may be adopted by the Board, but shall not be less than twenty-four (24) times per year. - (J) Reinstatement of License or Reduction of Penalty.
-Nothing herein shall limit the Board's authority to reduce or eliminate the penalties herein pursuant to a petition for reinstatement or reduction of penalty filed pursuant to Government Code section 11522.
+Nothing herein shall limit the Board's authority to reduce or eliminate the penalties herein pursuant to a petition for reinstatement or reduction of penalty filed pursuant to section 4887 of the code.